rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 ### 2. Emojify!
 **Project Highlights:**

 - **NLP and Sentiment Analysis:** Utilizes word vector representations to build an Emojifier that makes text messages more expressive.
+This technique can be adapted to detect and analyze sentiment in cybersecurity communications.
 - **Word Embeddings:** Implements techniques to generalize and associate words with emojis, even if the words do not appear in the training set.
+These embeddings can be used to identify patterns and trends in cybersecurity-related texts.
-- **Sequence Models:** Leverages LSTMs to build a sentiment classifier using word embeddings.
+- **Sequence Models:** Leverages LSTMs to build a sentiment classifier using word embeddings, which can be crucial in understanding the context and emotional tone of communications.

 **Why This Project Matters:**
-This project demonstrates my ability to apply natural language processing (NLP) techniques and sequence models to real-world applications.
-It showcases my proficiency in using word embeddings to improve the accuracy of sentiment analysis and enhance user experiences.
+This project demonstrates my ability to apply natural language processing (NLP) techniques and sequence models to real-world applications in cybersecurity.
+Sentiment analysis is pivotal in cybersecurity for detecting potential threats, understanding employee sentiments, and monitoring public perception.
+By showcasing my proficiency in using word embeddings and sentiment analysis, this project highlights how these techniques can enhance threat detection, incident response, and overall cybersecurity strategies.

 ![Cyber_ML_Emoji](img/GloVe_Emoji.png)